fhildeb/lukso-node-guide/validator-key-generation/01-device-setup.md

 3. Disconnect the USB drive
 4. Connect the USB drive it to your machine

+> Having an up-to-date system is especially important if you want to use the Deposit CLI tool.

 ## System Installation

 After getting the boot device ready, we can coninue with the installation.